Monaco and the European Union

 The Principality of Monaco is a third country with respect to the European Union.
 The Monegasque state nonetheless established a permanent relationship with the EU by accrediting an Ambassador to Brussels in 1999.

 The Principality of Monaco also belongs to the Eurozone.
-To enable Monaco to retain its sovereign right to mint coins, a Monetary Convention was concluded between the French Republic on behalf of the European Community and the Government of H.S.H. the Prince of Monaco on 26 December 2001.
-A new Monetary Convention was signed by Monaco, France and the European Commission on 29 November 2011.
-This new agreement amends the 2001 Convention with respect to the quota of Monegasque euros that can be issued.
+Due to the withdrawal of the franc and to enable Monaco to retain its sovereign right to mint coins, a Monetary Convention was concluded between the French Republic on behalf of the European Community and the Government of H.S.H. the Prince of Monaco on 26 December 2001.
+A new Monetary Convention was signed by Monaco, the European Union, represented by the French Republic, and the European Commission on 29 November 2011.
+This new agreement amends the 2001 Convention, including with respect to the quota of Monegasque euros that can be issued.

 Furthermore, the Principality of Monaco is not a signatory to the Schengen Agreements, but it is a port of entry into Europe as a result of the maritime and air access to the country, and the free movement that is in place between France and Monaco.
 A Decision of the Schengen Executive Committee dated 23 June 1998 recognised the Heliport and the Port of Condamine as authorised external border crossing points and gave holders of Monegasque residence permits the right to move freely within the Schengen Area for stays lasting less than three months.

 The Principality of Monaco has also concluded sectoral agreements with the European Union.
-An agreement between the European Community and the Principality of Monaco on the application within the Principality of Monaco of certain Community legal instruments relating to medicinal products for human and veterinary use, cosmetic products and medical devices was signed on 4 December 2003 with the European Community.
-On 6 May 2011, the Principality also signed an Agreement on Operational and Strategic Cooperation with European Police Office (Europol).
+Thus an agreement between the European Community and the Principality of Monaco on the application within the Principality of Monaco of certain Community legal instruments relating to medicinal products for human and veterinary use, cosmetic products and medical devices was signed on 4 December 2003.

 Like the other small third-country nations in Europe, Monaco conducted negotiations with the European Community to reach an agreement setting out measures equivalent to those covered in Council Directive 2003/48/EC on taxation of savings income in the form of interest payments.
 This agreement, signed on 7 December 2004, entered into force on 1st July 2005.